vatlab/vat-docs/content/Documentation/vtools Commands/output.md

 *   Use option `--header V1 V2 ...` to output specified headers
 *   Use option `--header -` to read header from standard input.

-(:toggleexample Examples: Specify a header to the output:) The easiest way to add a header is to use parameter `--header` and let *variant tools* generate a default header from field names:
+<details><summary> Examples: Specify a header to the output</summary> The easiest way to add a header is to use parameter `--header` and let *variant tools* generate a default header from field names:

     % vtools output variant chr pos ref alt aa ac --header -l 10